JP Getty Jnr Charitable Trust

 Do you fund individuals?

 No, we are unable to fund or respond to applications from individuals.
+You may wish to look at www.turn2us.org.uk for information on organisations that provide grants to individuals.

 Do you fund organisations or work based outside the UK?